 Figure 9.9 Titration curves for Example 9.1.
-The red arrows show the locations of the equivalence points.
+The solid black dots show the points used to sketch the titration curves (shown in blue) and the red arrows show the locations of the equivalence points.

-point, and the straight-lines that help in sketching the final curve.
-Before the first equivalence point the pH is controlled by a buffer consisting of H_2A and HA^- .
-An HA^{-}/A^{2-} buffer controls the pH between the two equivalence points.
+Figure 9.9a shows the titration curve for H_2A , including the ladder diagram for H_2A on the y-axis, the two equivalence points at 25.0 mL and at 50.0 mL, two points before each equivalence point, two points after the last equivalence point, and the straight-lines used to sketch the final titration curve.
+Before the first equivalence point the pH is controlled by a buffer of H_2A and HA^- .
+An HA^-/A^{2-} buffer controls the pH between the two equivalence points.
 After the second equivalence point the pH reflects the concentration of excess NaOH.

 Figure 9.9b shows the titration curve for the mixture of HA and HB.
-Again, there are two equivalence points.
-In this case, however, the equivalence points are not equally spaced because the concentration of HA is greater than that for HB.
-Since HA is the stronger of the two weak acids it reacts first; thus, the pH before the first equivalence point is controlled by a buffer consisting of HA and A-.
-Between the two equivalence points the pH reflects the titration of HB and is determined by a buffer consisting of HB and B-.
-After the second equivalence point excess NaOH is responsible for the pH.
+Again, there are two equivalence points; however, in this case the equivalence points are not equally spaced because the concentration of HA is greater than that for HB.
+Because HA is the stronger of the two weak acids it reacts first; thus, the pH before the first equivalence point is controlled by a buffer of HA and A-.
+Between the two equivalence points the pH reflects the titration of HB and is determined by a buffer of HB and B-.
+After the second equivalence point excess NaOH determines the pH.

-Sketch the titration curve for 50.0 mL of 0.050 M H2A, a diprotic weak acid with a pK{a1} of 3 and a pK{a2} of 4, using 0.100 M NaOH as the titrant.
+Sketch the titration curve for 50.0 mL of 0.050 M H_2A , a diprotic weak acid with a pK{a1} of 3 and a pK{a2} of 4, using 0.100 M NaOH as the titrant.
 The fact that pK{a2} falls within the buffer range of pK{a1} presents a challenge that you will need to consider.